-D - Determining the interventions necessary to optimise the achievement of intended outcomes √ partially Key performance indicators have been established for the service and performance against these indicators are reported through the Assessor's annual report.
+D - Determining the interventions necessary to optimise the achievement of intended outcomes √ partially Key performance indicators have been established for the service, and performance against these indicators are reported through the Assessor's annual report.
 Standing orders and schemes of delegation are in place that set out the type of decisions that are delegated, and those reserved for the collective decision-making of the Board.
-E - Developing the entity's capacity, including the capability of its leadership and the individuals within it ✓ Functions and roles of statutory posts including the Assessor, Clerk, Electoral Registration Officer (ERO) and Treasurer are clearly defined within job descriptions.
-Member development plans are in place for elected members in Orkney Islands Council.
-Shetland Islands Council are committed to developing a similar programme in 2019/20.
-Officers are supported in achieving their continued personal development obligations to remain professionally competent.
+E - Developing the entity's capacity, including the capability of its leadership and the individuals within it $\checkmark$ Functions and roles of statutory posts including the Assessor, Clerk, Electoral Registration Officer (ERO) and Treasurer are clearly defined within job descriptions.
+Member development plans are in place for Elected Members in each constituent authority, and personal development plans are in place for officers.
 Standing orders and schemes of delegation are in place that set out the type of decisions that are delegated, and those reserved for the collective decision-making of the Board.
-F - Managing risks and performance through robust internal controls and strong public financial management ✓ The Board reviews and approves the Annual Governance Statement.
-Scrutiny is secured through internal and external audit.
+F - Managing risks and performance through robust internal controls and strong public financial management ✓ The Board reviews and approves the Annual Governance Statement Progress and performance reports, including financial monitoring reports and risk registers, are presented to Board meetings on a regular basis.
+Records of decision-making, meeting agendas, reports (and any supplementary appendices) and minutes of Board meetings are published timeously on Shetland Islands Council's committee services website, COINS.
+For further information, please visit : COINS Scrutiny is secured through internal and external audit.
 Decisions of the Assessor are subject to public scrutiny and scrutiny via an appeal and complaint process to the respective judicial bodies and external stakeholders that monitor performance, such as the Electoral Commission and the Electoral Management Board for Scotland.
-G - Implementing good practices in transparency, reporting and audit to deliver effective accountability √ partially The Board maintains a website where users can find further information about the Board's performance and the financial accounts, including feedback from external auditors in the form of the external audit report and action plan.
-The Board adopts the Scottish Information Commissioners' "Model Publication Scheme" and publish on their website a guide to information.
-This is valid for 3 years effective from 31 October 2017.
-Information published include the Boards' data protection policy, data retention policy and privacy notices.
+G - Implementing good practices in transparency, reporting and audit to deliver effective accountability v partially The Board maintains a website where users can find further information about the Board's performance and the financial accounts, including feedback from external auditors in the form of the external audit report and action plan.
+Progress and performance reports, including financial monitoring reports and risk registers, are presented to Board meetings on a regular basis.
+Records of decision-making, meeting agendas, reports (and any supplementary appendices) and minutes of Board meetings are published timeously on Shetland Islands Council's committee services website, COINS.
+For further information, please visit : COINS